 Added to shopping list.
 Go to shopping list.

-Ingredients1 h servings 323 cals
+Ingredients1 h servings 323

 Original recipe yields 10 servings (10 chicken bombs)